adfelippe/drone-sim/README.md

 # drone-sim
 ## Drone Position Simulator

-This is a simple Drone Position Simulator which relies on the C++ [GeographicLib](https://geographiclib.sourceforge.io/C++/doc/index.html) to calculate positions based on a starting location and destination.
+This is a simple Drone Position Simulator which relies on the C++ [GeographicLib](https://geographiclib.sourceforge.io/C++/doc/index.html) to calculate positions based on an origin location, destination location, speed and time.

+The position is estimated using the geodesic points algorithms from the [GeographicLib](https://geographiclib.sourceforge.io/C++/doc/index.html) simply by calculating the distance from origin to destination for a given point in time after the simulation started.

 ### Dependencies: